JonathanHalpern/jonathan-halpern/src/pages/personalDetails.md

 ---

 Creative and tenacious developer, adept at rapidly creating high performing responsive apps and websites.
 Able to function independently, learning new skills as needed, while also a dependable team member with a strong grounding in Agile.
-Familiar with the software development lifecyle and accustomed to continuous delivery.
+Familiar with the software development lifecycle and accustomed to continuous delivery.